 After breakfast, we say farewell to our hosts and visit Thung Mai, the most timeless village of the H’mong ethnic people residing at an altitude of over 1,000 meters above sea level and in complicated topography.
 The H’mong people have lived here for nearly 100 years.
 While on the way to Ha Giang, they were forced to flee from French colonialists and settled in this remote area.

-To reach Thung Man, it takes about one and half hours to the top of the mountain.
+To reach Thung Man, it takes about one and a half hours to the top of the mountain.
 Upon arrival, you will see a pretty village with about 20 houses built from “stone” surrounding a small, fairy pond at the mountain top.
 Visitors to this remote area will have the opportunity to discover these people’s unique customs and simple lifestyle and even share the wisdom of the elders who enjoy the happiness of living under the same roof with 5-6 generations.
 You also have a chance to listen to the legends about the “toward South” process.

 After lunch, we have the afternoon free to explore the dreamlike grasslands.
 These beautiful grasslands of Moc Chau have the best of both worlds, breathtaking scenery and some of the most favourable climate, in the Northwest mountains.
 Moc Chau’s flora is diverse, ranging from forests and tea plantations to fruit orchards.

 After visiting the beautiful area, we drop down to Da River and take a specialized boat along the river.
-Then we ride along the river to Phu Yen valley, one of the most prosperous and beautiful villages of Thai people in Northwest.
+Then we ride along the river to Phu Yen valley, one of the most prosperous and beautiful villages of Thai people in the Northwest.

 Day 5: Phu Yen – Tuan Giao.
 210 km, ~6 hrs.

-The journey north continues onto Son La, following the 113 Highway.
+The journey north continues onto Son La, following 113 Highway.
 Along the way, there are superb landscapes with green valley and terraced rice fields.
 Passing the Bac Yen Mountain top, through Chen Pass to the largest “maize” and “manioc” forest, we arrive at Son La plateau.